Cantonese opera: Public funding

 Heritage is as abstract a concept as traditions is while monetary support is real.
 However, elders are not ombudspersons in any sense and they take public funds for their own reasons.
 That is, they are knee deep in commercial performances even as a member of the above organizations.

 A juren a century ago can be an adjunct associate professor now in Hong Kong.
 How business was conducted in a community by a juren was illustrated by Ma Sze Tsang in a film called the Big Thunderstorm (1954).

 Trend-setting figure, Leung Hon-wai, talked on camera about his doctrine related to new titles he wrote and monetary backings from the various Hong Kong authorities.
 That is, art festivals provided him financial means, identity, advertising resources and opportunities not otherwise available.
 Curious audience makes good box-office for the only 2–3 shows of a single new title.
-In addition, he only paid 50% to collect the new costumes in his procession for future performances of different titles.
+In addition, he only paid 50% to collect the new costumes in his possession for future performances of different titles.

 A Sit Kok Sin classic fetched HK$105,200 plus in 2015.
 The parents who had over 100 years of experience combined found sharing the stage with their son as not feasible without subsidies for Golden Will Chinese Opera Association and Wan Fai-yin, Christina.